stanford-policylab/opp/py/data_readme_template.md

   see processing script for details.
 - `search_basis` is a cleaned up version of `reason_for_search` which is a free field populated by raw column `Search Reason`.
+- Prior to 2013, there are quite a few NAs for contraband; we do not cast these to false because it seems to be too many to assume they're all false -- it feels more believable that there is actual missing data in these annually reported, messy datasets.
 - Additional columns from the raw data that may be of interest: `Duration of Search`

 ## Statewide, MI